ShuvoNewaz/2D-Object-Detection-KITTI/readme.md

 The model used for object detection in this work is the RetinaNet first used by [Lin et al.](https://arxiv.org/abs/1708.02002) This work uses a variant of the [Official PyTorch Implementation of RetinaNet](https://github.com/yhenon/pytorch-retinanet/tree/master).
 However, some functions had to be changed to fit the custom data-loader used in this work.
 Some of the changes are:

 - The layer that outputs the final score, labels and anchor indices of the predicted boxes has been changed from doing 1 operation to all the images in the batch to individual operation per image in the batch.
 This is done to allow computation of metrics, such as the mean average precision.
-- The pyramid level 7 is removed sinces the generated anchors are too tall for the images in the KITTI dataset.
+- The pyramid level 7 is removed since the generated anchors are too tall for the images in the KITTI dataset.
 The [pyramid feature network](./src/models/retinanet/retinanet_layers.py/) is updated accordingly.

 ### Data Split